 - Sleep poorly or run high stress, and appetite and intake tend to rise.

 This is why energy balance is best managed as a system over weeks, not as a fixed daily arithmetic problem.
+See Lean Body Mass for the biggest single lever on the “out” side and Sleep Quality for the biggest silent driver on the “in” side.

 Common Mistakes

 1. Treating expenditure as fixed.
 Your “calories out” changes with activity, muscle mass, sleep, and how aggressively you’re dieting.
+A number a fitness tracker or online calculator gave you three years ago is not your current expenditure.

 Is energy balance just “calories in, calories out”?